-The 2003 version of Introductory German is a revised stage of a course that was completely restructured in 1997-98.
-There are four major changes from the years before that: 1)!The basic course materials are multi-media and are provided free of charge.
-2)!The class is conducted in an electronic conference room.
-3)!There is more emphasis on "customizing" the course content to the individual student.
-4)!The course has been revised to harmonize with the methods and standards now being used in Oregon public schools and expressed in the PASS requirement established by the Oregon University System for admission to state universities, including PSU.
+The current version of Introductory German is a revised stage of a course that was completely restructured in 1997-98.
+There are four major changes from the years before that: 1) The basic course materials are multi-media and are provided free of charge (=covered by the course tech fee).

+2) The class is conducted in a technology-assisted room.
+3) There is more emphasis on "customizing" the course content to the individual student.
+4) The course has been revised to harmonize with the methods and standards now being used in Oregon public schools and by the Oregon University System in its policies governing admission to state universities, including PSU.
-This year the resources have been expanded again (400 new color graphics!), and student assessment and portfolio management are being further articulated with K-12 and PASS standards.

 Some of that activity has been supported by grants that have recognized the quality of the program.
-In 2001 the FLL Department also received a multi-year \$200,000 Pew Foundation grant to redesign large-enrollment language courses (<http://web.pdx.edu/~fischerw>; follow links from "Projects & Publications").
-Innovations in firstyear German were important to our successful application, and further innovations will lead the way for the larger courses in other languages.
+In 2001 the FLL Department also received a multi-year \$200,000 Pew Foundation grant to redesign large-enrollment language courses.
+The grant application was initiated and its academic content largely written by Dr. Fischer.
+Innovations in first-year German were important to our successful application.